-Starting January 31, 2017, the USC Fisher Museum of Art will collaborate with Art Division, a non-profit organization dedicated to training and supporting underserved young adults who are committed to studying visual arts, on a semester-long project that will bring Art Division students to the USC campus as part of a residency at the Fisher Museum.
+Since January 31, 2017, the USC Fisher Museum of Art has been collaborating with Art Division, a non-profit organization dedicated to training and supporting underserved young adults who are committed to studying visual arts, on a semester-long project that has brought Art Division students to the USC campus as part of a residency at the Fisher Museum.

-Art Division students, surrounded by works from Fisher’s permanent collection in the museum’s Center Gallery, will use the museum as their studio space while attending public workshops led by artists and scholars.
-In March 2017, with the collaboration of the Mexican Consulate of Los Angeles, artist Demián Flores will be at the Fisher Museum for a week, interacting with Art Division students and the general public through his and Marco Barrera Bassols’ new project, MONTARlaBestia, which will take over Fisher’s center gallery for three weeks.
+Art Division students, surrounded by works from Fisher’s permanent collection in the museum’s Center Gallery, have been using the museum as their studio space while attending public workshops led by artists and scholars.
+In March, with the collaboration of the Mexican Consulate of Los Angeles, artist Demián Flores will be at the Fisher Museum for a week, interacting with Art Division students and the general public through his, Mardonio Carballo’s and Marco Barrera Bassols’ new project, MONTARlaBestia, which will take over Fisher’s center gallery for three weeks between March 19 – April 8, 2017.
 The project will be an interdisciplinary exploration of the possibilities of our original collaboration.

 MONTARlaBestia is an exhibition that responds to “La Bestia”– a train that carries as many as half a million Central American immigrants annually on their journey to the United States – through art and poetry by the artist collective, El Colectivo Artistas Contra la Discriminación.
 Demián Flores was first exhibited by the Fisher Museum in 2006 and has works in the museum’s permanent collection, as well as in the collections of El Museo Universitario Arte Contemporáneo (MUAC) and London Print Studio, among others.
+Mardonio Carballo is a renowned journalist, author, and social activist.
 Marco Barrera Bassols is one of Mexico’s most esteemed independent curators.
 He has worked on important international art projects, including with MoMA in New York.

 Visit the Art Division website: http://artdivision.org/